 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Drury University - CCPS was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Drury University - CCPS was not ranked in College Factual's 2024 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Drury University - College of Continuing Professional Studies has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.